 Upon your arrival in Avignon, we will transfer you to your first hotel, in the picturesque village of Joucas.
 After you have settled in, our Trip Manager will meet you for your Trip Orientation and bike fitting.
 Dinner is included this evening.

 Your ride today is a great one: a little rolling, but quite beautiful, and taking in the classic sights of the Luberon.
 The loop route includes a fantastic line-up of many of the Luberon villages originally made famous in Peter Mayle’s book, A Year in Provence, allowing lots of exploration.
 You’ll pedal through Roussillon, with its ochre cliffs, mined for the rich pigments, Bonnieux, with its shady squares, twisting streets and panoramic view, and also Lacoste, where you can explore the ruins of the castle of the Marquis de Sade.
 Near the base of Menerbes, stop for a winetasting and to visit the odd corkscrew museum if you like.
-A final climb up into Gordes (one of France’s “Prettiest” Villages) seemingly gravity-defying as it sticks to the side of a vertiginous cliff.
+Oppede-le-Vieux offers a long walk up to the panorama above the village if you have energy to burn.
 Each village has its own personality and charm.
-There is an option to detour in to the lively town of Apt, accorded a special label for gourmets.

 You leave Joucas to ride northwards over the Vaucluse Plateau.
 The ride has some challenging climbs, but it is breathtakingly beautiful.
 After riding through the dense forest, with occasional vistas of the plateau, descend into the lovely town of Sault, famous for its lavender fields.
 Stop in the historic centre for lunch if you like (a good part of the climbing is done for the day), or at least to visit the artisanal Boyer nougat factory in the centre of town, before continuing on, through the village of Monieux, and following the narrow ridge and rolls of the fabulous Gorges de la Nesque.
 This protected natural site is home to a variety of flora, as well as the rare Peregrine Falcon and the Royal Eagle, and the scenery is breathtaking, with occasional views down the up to 400 m drop into the canyon of the Gorges.
 It is a favourite for cyclists from all over.
 Your ride brings you to the small village of Villes-sur-Auzon, with its ochre-coloured houses, and small village fountains, and where you can stop for a refreshment before continuing along the last stretch of riding – more forgiving terrain now – through Mormoiron and into Bedoin. (the DELUXE itinerary stays in neighbouring Crillon-le-Brave).